eubr-bigsea/Compss-Python/functions/etl/README.md

              'max':   Returns the max value of each group for one attribute;
              'min':   Returns the min value of each group for one attribute;
              'sum':   Returns the sum of values of each group for one attribute;
+             'list':  Returns a list of objects with duplicates;
+             'set':  Returns a set of objects with duplicate elements eliminated.
      :param numFrag:  The number of fragments;
      :return:         Returns a list with numFrag pandas's dataframe.